 During the preparation of the Financial Report the Directors made an assessment of the ability of the Group to continue as a going concern, which included an assessment of the continuity of business operations, realisation of assets and settlement of liabilities in the normal course of business.
-The Directors also assessed the loan interest and principal repayments, swap and cap arrangements, and rental income over the next five to ten years and the obligations associated with the various loan covenants.
 The Directors also considered the likelihood of financial support and funding from the State and Federal Governments on which the Group is dependent for its ongoing operations.
-As a result of their review they are of the opinion that the going concern basis of accounting is appropriate in the preparation of the Financial Report.